xvitaly/srcrepair/docs/source/cleanup.rst

 This tool starts automatically with SRC Repair and cannot be disabled.

-.. index:: cleanup, game cleanup, safe cleanup
+.. index:: game cleanup, safe cleanup
 .. _cleanup-wizard:

 Game cleanup wizard